Dobiasd/frugally-deep/README.md

 frugally-deep
 =============

-**is just a bunch of random code, indended for my personal learning pleasure.**
+**is just a bunch of random code, intended solely for my personal learning pleasure.**

 The goal is that someday the following things will be true: